 Attachment styles are formed throughout the entirety of one’s life and speak to how we as individuals approach, behave and react within the context of relationships.
 These relationships may be familial, romantic, platonic and/or professional.
 Attachment styles begin to develop very early in life.
 Studies show that relationships dating back to early infancy can affect how individuals approach relationships well into adulthood.
 According to leading Attachment Theorists, the emotional bond within adult relationship stems directly from the emotional bond between infants and their caregivers, resulting in the same attachment behaviors.

 An anxious attachment style generally stems from inconsistent relationships throughout one’s life.
 This may include overprotective parents, childhood abuse, and/or neglect.
 Additionally, anxious attachment can also be the result of abusive or toxic and dysfunctional adult relationships or witnessing these relationships as a child.
-Because attachment styles are learned, they can also be unlearned.
+Because you learn attachment styles, you can also unlearn them.

 1. You Are Consistently Putting Others and Their Needs First

-You may find yourself worrying constantly about making other people happy.
-You worry about what you’re doing and if it is what they want.
+You’re worrying constantly about making other people happy.
+You are worrying about what you’re doing and if it is what they want.
 If you find that you are overly focused on other’s needs and not worried about your own needs, you are likely struggling with anxious attachment.

-2. You Worry about Your Partner’s Ability to Love You Back
+2. Your Partner’s Ability to Love You Back Worries You